From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 I see sons who are called to preach and lead.
 And they are so eager to serve in church and taste that leadership.
 But in some cultures, as soon as the son's service contradicts the fathers wishes, the sons are done with the Lord leading their lives.
 Their desire to please an individual man is greater than their desire to serve our individual God.

 The young shepherd David was a shepherd boy.
-I like country folk, friendly and capable.
+I like country folk, friendly, capable, not religiously fastidious.
 But God snatched him out of his father's country rule and made him king of the biggest kingdom Israel has ever had yet.
-Psalm151,4: "It was he [The Lord] who sent his messenger and took me from my father's sheep and anointed me with the anointed oil."
+Thus, Psalm151,4: "It was he [The Lord] who sent his messenger and took me from my father's sheep and anointed me with the anointed oil."

-Our families don't call us and truly anoint us from God, or curse from the devil.
+Our families don't call us and truly anoint us from God, nor do they ahve the power to continually curse us.
 No, we grow up and become individuals who take our own responsibility, like Peter and John on the day of Pentecost, come what may.

-Our individual lives belong to Jesus.They do not belong to our ethnic clan, or our family, or church, or nation, but to Jesus alone as our personal Lord and savior.
-He gave each of us traits, skills, personalities, and after faith and His infilling, service gifts that demonstrate that we are His property alone.
+Our individual lives belong to Jesus.They do not belong to our ethnic clan, or our family, or church, or nation, but to Jesus alone!
+As our personal Lord and savior.
+He gave each of us traits, skills, personalities, and after faith and His infilling, service gifts that demonstrate beyond and dispute that we are His property alone.

 Having said all this, my heart goes out to parents.
 Perhaps your biggest fear would be that your children mess up, get in trouble, and even again and again.
 "What did we do wrong?"